DannyMcwaves/trackly-app-electron/README.md

 ### Tracking time without projects in the backend
 In case there are no projects in the backend, we still want to allow users to start tracking time on a project, so the initial project get an id of `0`

+### Quirks
+- Sometimes application won't display a window.
+If that happens delete `trackly-desktop` folder and try again.